Introduction

 Conclusion

-Would you like to better understand if your museum is accessible, or how you can improve its accessibility?
+Would you like to understand better if your museum is accessible, or how you can improve its accessibility?
 Drop me a line and I’ll help you create a plan to be more inclusive to all people.